L-A-Sandhu/Efficient-Image-Classification/README.md

 This section explains traning, testing and infrence steps for Mobile Net. please follow the following commands

 ### Traning
-The model is fine tunned on cifar10 dataset.
-The model was earlier trained on imagenet dataset.
-The script automatically downloads the cifa10 dataset.
 ```
 python Mobile-Net.py  --model_dir=<Location for saving model>  --inp=<train , test or infer> --b_s=< Batch size> --e=<epoch>
 example command